suahmed3/capstone/README.md

 ## Analysis techniques used

 I used trend analysis for the prices of US LNG exports, displaying the results for both 2023 and 2024 in a dashboard.
-I also used trend analysis to compare LNG imports into EU countries in 2023 and both import and export destinations and levels between 31 mostly European countries in the European gas network in 2024, with a focus on Germany.
+I also used trend analysis and comparative analysis for LNG imports into EU countries in 2023 and both import and export destinations and levels between 31 mostly European countries in the European gas network in 2024, with a focus on Germany.

 The limitations were that I didn't use predictive analysis or trend forecasting.
 This is an alternative approach I could've taken, I could have actually used 2023's data to test predictive models to see if they accurately predicted 2024's trends in German export flows, LNG import demand in the EU, and US LNG export prices.